 Information-processing controls.
-Controls relating to the processing of information in IT applications or manual information processes in the entity's information that directly address risks to the integrity of information.
+Controls relating to the processing of information in IT applications or manual information processes in the entity's information system that directly address risks to the integrity of information.
 (Ref: par.
-A6-A7)
+A7-A8)

 Inherent risk factors.
-Characteristics of events or conditions that affect susceptibility to misstatement, whether due to fraud or error, of an assertion about a class of transactions, account balance, or disclosure, before consideration of controls.
-Such factors may be qualitative or quantitative and include complexity, subjectivity, change, uncertainty, or susceptibility to misstatement due to management bias or other fraud risk factors9 insofar as they affect inherent risk.
-(Ref: par.
-A8-A10)
+Characteristics of events or conditions that affect the susceptibility to misstatement, whether due to fraud or error, of an assertion about a class of transactions, account balance, or disclosure, before consideration of controls.
+Such factors may be qualitative or quantitative and include complexity, subjectivity, change, uncertainty, or susceptibility to misstatement due to management bias or other fraud risk factors11 insofar as they affect inherent risk.